jeancarl/tjbot-labs/say-what-i-see/node-red/README.md

 ## Requirements

-In this lab, we'll use the see and speak nodes to train TJBot to recognize objects and speak what is seen.
+In this lab, you'll use the see and speak nodes to train TJBot to recognize objects and speak out loud what is seen.
 You will need a Raspberry Pi camera and speaker connected to the TJBot for this lab.

 ## Train TJBot to See Objects and Speak